annaplaksienko/jewel/README.md

 ## Example

 This is a very minimal working example of all **jewel** package functions.
+See jewel.pdf for documentation of the package.

 ```
 library(jewel)